Menu

 John Miles

-John Miles is a British rock singer, guitarist, and keyboardist known for his 1976 UK Top 3 hit single "Music."
-At the 2017 Progressive Music Awards, he received the "Outstanding Musical Achievement" award.
+John Miles was a British rock singer, guitarist, and keyboardist, best remembered for his 1976 UK Top 3 hit single "Music."
+In recognition of his contributions to music, he received the "Outstanding Musical Achievement" award at the 2017 Progressive Music Awards.

 Related Biography: Tina Lai

-Miles was born John Errington on April 23, 1949, in Jarrow, County Durham, but grew up in the nearby town of Hebburn.
-Miles was a part of a local band called The Influence while still a student at Jarrow Grammar School, including Paul Thompson, later drummer with Roxy Music, and Vic Malcolm, later lead guitarist with Geordie.
-The single "I Want to Live" was published by this band (Orange Records, 1969).
-He then created The John Miles Set before embarking on his solo career in 1971.
+Born John Errington on April 23, 1949, in Jarrow, County Durham, Miles grew up in the nearby town of Hebburn.
+As a student at Jarrow Grammar School, he began his musical journey with a local band called The Influence.
+The band included notable future musicians, such as Paul Thompson, who later became the drummer for Roxy Music, and Vic Malcolm, who went on to become the lead guitarist for Geordie.
+In 1969, The Influence released the single "I Want to Live" on Orange Records.
+Miles later formed his own group, The John Miles Set, before starting a solo career in 1971.

-Miles has performed at the Night of the Proms, a series of concerts conducted annually in Belgium, the Netherlands, Germany, Luxembourg, Poland, Denmark, and the United States, virtually every year since 1985.
-There are also shows in Spain, France, Austria, Switzerland, and Sweden regularly.
-The concerts usually feature a mix of pop and popular classical music (often combined) and several well-known musicians and groups.
-Miles sings "Music" and other songs regularly.
-The Best of John Miles at the Night of the Proms was released in 2009, and it featured "Music," as well as cover versions of "All by Myself," "Bohemian Rhapsody," and "It, Was a Very Good Year."
+Beginning in 1985, Miles became a regular performer at the Night of the Proms, a series of concerts blending pop and classical music.
+These annual events were held across multiple countries, including Belgium, the Netherlands, Germany, Luxembourg, Poland, Denmark, and the United States, with additional shows in France, Spain, Austria, Switzerland, and Sweden.
+At these concerts, Miles frequently performed "Music" and other selections.
+In 2009, a compilation titled The Best of John Miles at the Night of the Proms was released, featuring his original songs as well as covers like "All by Myself," "Bohemian Rhapsody," and "It Was a Very Good Year."

 Help us Edit this article and get a chance to win a $50 Amazon Gift card.